Kimi Antonelli

 Career analysis

-Kimi Antonelli has been seen as the top prospect for entering Formula One since Max Verstappen in 2015.
-No other talent has been as hyped as the Italian youngster, so he was put straight into Mercedes.
+Kimi Antonelli has been considered the top prospect since Max Verstappen entered in 2015.
+No other talent has been hyped as much as the Italian youngster, so he was put straight into Mercedes for his 2025 debut.

-This could either go right or wrong, but if Antonelli is as good as the analytics claim, it’s worth the shot.
-He dominated most of the junior series he took part in, the most impressive being his title win in the 2022 Italian F4 against a strong field of young drivers, as well as his regional titles in 2023.
+As far as the junior series go, Antonelli dominated most of the series he took part in, the most impressive being his title win in the 2022 Italian F4 against a strong field of young drivers, as well as his regional titles in 2023.

 Antonelli was a bit disappointing in Formula 2, but it was a strange season where cars were clearly not equal, so perhaps we shouldn’t put too much weight into it.
 He did manage two wins, one in a sprint and one in a feature, and he seemed quicker than teammate and fellow F1 graduate Oliver Bearman.